 Finally, the limits on what we can visualise underscores the fact that interventions that are provided to children and families are often described in narrative form only and are painstaking to extract.
 Greater use of categorical data to describe services and outcomes would make nuanced analysis more feasible for local authorities.

 Coram would like to express their gratitude to all stakeholders involved in the project as well as those who attended the seminar on the 10th December.
-Alongside the experts, academics and local authority representatives you see above, we are thankful for the involvement of Alastair Lee (East Sussex County Council and Chair, National Children’s Services Performance and Data Management Group), the work of Prof Harwin and Dr Alrouh of Lancaster University (whose presented work will be published in due course), as well as our colleagues at Brent County Council, Public View and Perfect Ward for demonstrating their innovations in the sector.
+Alongside the experts, academics and local authority representatives you see above, we are thankful for the involvement of Alastair Lee (East Sussex County Council and Chair, National Children’s Services Performance and Data Management Group), the work of Prof Harwin and Dr Alrouh of Lancaster University (whose presented work can be viewed at the link below), as well as our colleagues at Brent County Council, Public View and Perfect Ward for demonstrating their innovations in the sector.

 If you are interested in what you have read above and would like to contact Coram-i then please use the following page to contact us.